Free delivery and quick, free installation

 3. Use Doors to Aid Airflow

 Doors are another quick and easy solution to ventilate the garage space, especially when using the garage door.
 Like windows, doors aren’t as effective as other options.
-Leaving windows and doors open may also be a security risk depending where you live.
+Leaving windows and doors open may also be a security risk, depending on where you live.

 • Easy to open and close as needed